ethereum-optimism/design-docs/governance/advanced-delegation.md

 Backwards compatibility is maintained by updating the basic delegation functions in the `GovernanceToken` to forward the calls to the `GovernanceDelegation`.
 As advanced delegation allows for basic delegation, functions like `delegate` and `delegateBySig` in the `GovernanceToken` can be modified to use an advanced delegation rule that mimics basic delegation, and forward it to `GovernanceDelegation`'s delegate function.
 This approach ensures that the Governor contract implementation will not require any changes.

-Last but not least, the `GovernanceDelegation` should be incorporated as a predeploy of the OP stack to avoid manual deployments across the Superchain.
+Last but not least, the `GovernanceDelegation` should be incorporated as a predeploy of the OP stack to avoid manual deployments across the superchain.

 ## Invariants

 The implementation should maintain the following invariants:

 1. **Delegation existence**: Every delegation in the `GovernanceDelegation` must be defined as an advanced delegation.
 2. **Circular delegation prevention**: The `GovernanceDelegation` contract should prevent circular delegation chains.
-A delegator `from` cannot delegate to a delegatee `to` if `to` is already part of the delegation chain starting from `from`.
+A delegator `from` cannot delegate to a delegate `to` if `to` is already part of the delegation chain starting from `from`.
 3. **Vote weight consistency**: For relative partial delegations, the sum of the basis points should not exceed 100%.
 For absolute partial delegations, the sum of the votes should not exceed the voting power of the delegator.
-4. **Checkpoint consistency**: The checkpoints maintained by the `GovernanceDelegation` contract should accurately reflect the changes in the delegated voting power of each delegatee over time, taking into account existing and new advanced delegations.
+4. **Checkpoint consistency**: The checkpoints maintained by the `GovernanceDelegation` contract should accurately reflect the changes in the delegated voting power of each delegate over time, taking into account existing and new advanced delegations.

 # Risks & Uncertainties